Meatfucker/metatron3/README.md

 - height: Same as above but tall style
 - batch_size: The number of images to generate at once.
 Combined with image resolution this can have a direct and large effect on video memory usage.
 If you are having lots of avernus Out Of Memory issues, try decreasing batch size and/or resolution
 - lora_name: this is the filename(including safetensors extesion) of a lora located in appropriate avernus server lora directory.
+- enhance_promt: This will send the user prompt to the default chat llm to be "improved"

 ![](/assets/readme/sdxl_gen.png)